-Additional research has shown mean reversion can also occur on much shorter timeframes.
+Additional research has shown mean reversion occurs on much shorter timeframes.

 There is also documented mean reversion in fundamental data like earnings and accruals, intraday data, volatility and in the aftermath of short selling.

-Like momentum, numerous research has been done into the subject of reversals and mean reversion.
-Also, a number of mean reversion strategies have been detailed on this blog and in our research program.
+Like momentum, numerous research has been done on the subject of reversals and mean reversion.
+A number of mean reversion strategies have been detailed on this blog and in our research program.